 Peel and slice the apples into the same width as the sliced rhubarb (about ¼") so they have the same cook time.

 Heat a little butter in a large skillet over medium heat and cook the apples, rhubarb, some sugar, cinnamon, vanilla and a pinch of salt for about 5 minutes.
 The apples and rhubarb will soften and create their own little sauce.
 This combination is absolutely delicious!
 It's amazing how the tart rhubarb softens and gets sweet so quickly.

 I see a lot of recipes that throw raw apples in, but it has always been my preference to cook the fruit before it goes into the crumble to bake.
-I should do a side by side comparison of cooking vs non-cooking the fruit before baking, but will probably never actually test it.
 Cooking the fruit is satisfying in itself.
 The aroma fills the house and the flavors get concentrated and it smells so darn good.
 It gives you the control to create the consistency and flavor that you are looking for, knowing it will concentrate even more when it is baked.